sergekamanzi/NBA-news_website/README.md

 Please follow the existing code style.
 Run ESLint (`npm run lint`) before submitting.

-## Small TODOs / Ideas

-- Add unit tests with Vitest or Jest.
-- Integrate a real news API and caching layer.
-- Improve accessibility and responsive layout.

 ## License

 This project currently has no license file.
 If you want to open-source it, add a `LICENSE` (MIT is common for starter projects).

 ---

-If you'd like, I can:

-- Add a small demo script that seeds sample news items.
-- Wire up a free news API example using environment variables.
-- Add a CI workflow for linting and building.

-Tell me which of those you'd like next and I will implement it.